Are the Sins of All Mankind Forgiven?

 John 3:1 There was a man of the Pharisees named Nicodemus, a ruler of the Jews.
 2 This man came to Jesus by night and said to Him, "Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God is with him."
 3 Jesus answered and said to him, "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."
 4 Nicodemus said to Him, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"
 5 Jesus answered, "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.

 Scripture does not teach that salvation is accomplished by having one's sins forgiven.
 Most Christian churches teach the false doctrine of effectual forgiveness.
-They teach that sins are not forgiven until one believes Jesus died for their sins.
+They teach that sins are not forgiven until one believes Jesus died for his sins.
 They falsely believe that having one's sins forgiven equates to being saved.
-The effectual forgiveness doctrine is not in the Bible.
+The doctrine of effectual forgiveness is not in the Bible.
 Actually, the Bible teaches just the opposite.
 While we were enemies of God (meaning unsaved) we were reconciled to God by the death of His Son.
 It does not require faith to be reconciled to God as many churches falsely teach.
 Reconciliation does not mean one is saved as these churches teach.
 It means the enmity between God and mankind as a result of Adam's transgressions has been reversed.
 One is saved by faith in the resurrection of Jesus.
-We are saved by receiving His resurrected life in us, being filled with the Holy Spirit.
+We are saved by receiving His resurrected life in us and being filled with the Holy Spirit.
 You must have Christ in you to be saved.

 Colossians 1:27 To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which is Christ in you, the hope of glory.